DJWOMS/GSpot/frontend/README.md

 ```

 ## Contributing
 Fork this repository to your account.
 After making the necessary changes, create a pull request.
+More details are described in a special file `CONTRIBUTING.md`.

 ## Github Actions